Parent Information Package

 Before Care

-Before care is offered from 8:00 am to 9:00 am and is $42.00 per child per week.
-Activities include group games, crafts, board games, songs and more.
+Activities include colouring, group games and small crafts.
 Participants must be pre-registered for this program.
 Spots are limited and are offered on a first come first serve basis.

 After Care